 A creative writing thesis will mainly consist of your own original creative work.
 This could be a novel, a manuscript of poems, a collection of short stories, a play, or another form of creative output.
 Your thesis will also include a critical analysis of your creative work, which you will situate within a theorised or analytical context.

 A PhD thesis should not normally exceed 100,000 words in length.
 It is expected that the creative element would usually comprise 50,000-70,000 words.
 The critical analysis component will normally be 15,000-30,000 words in length.

 What is the thesis pending period?

-All periods of registration are followed by a period of writing-up (called the Thesis-Pending Period) when tuition fees are not paid and students are writing up their thesis.
-You can find information about this in the university's Quality Manual.
+All periods of registration are followed by a period of writing-up, called the thesis-pending period, when tuition fees are not paid and students are writing up their thesis.

 All PhD students take part in annual review assessments to ensure that their project is progressing satisfactorily.
 An annual review usually consists of a written report.

 For full-time students, the first year is probationary (first two years for part-time students), and the first year annual review involves a viva with an independent internal assessor.